-- Consider water quality management when making Town planning decisions.
-Utilize natural drainage patterns and take preventative measures to minimize surface and groundwater pollution. - 5.
-Preserve the ecological and hydrological functions of wetlands by protecting them from development. - Utilize a no-net-loss policy for quality trees in new development areas.
+- regeneration areas, and other sensitive areas. - 4.
+Consider water quality management when making Town planning decisions.
+Utilize natural drainage patterns and take preventative measures to minimize surface and groundwater pollution. - Preserve the ecological and hydrological functions of wetlands by protecting them from development. - Utilize a no-net-loss policy for quality trees in new development areas.
 Encourage a replanting policy for quality native species. - 7.
 Encourage the preservation of large, contiguous spaces for the protection of natural resources, wildlife, and habitat. - 8.
 Support the efforts of landowners to keep natural areas from being developed by using conservation easements or other means. - 9.
 Encourage the planting of native plant species. - 10.
 Encourage practices that protect the quality of water for Town residents.